sjaakp/yii2-spatial/README.md

 **Yii-spatial** can also be used to find the model or models which are nearest to a given location.

-**Notice that this extension is intended to be used with a MySQL database exclusively.**
+**Notice that this extension is intended to be used with a MySQL or MariaDB database exclusively.**

+Version 1.1.0 is compatible with MySQL 5.7 and MariaDB 10.3.

 ## Installation ##